 The best data collection method depends on your goals:

-Want to explore which approach fits your project?
-Contact the MobyX team — we work with city authorities, transport consultancies, and research institutions across Europe.
+Want to explore which data and engagement approach fits your project?
+Contact the MobyX team — we work with public authorities, research institutions, innovation consortia and organisations across Europe.